After stopping off at the liquor store to toast the New Year, a few extra decorations start looking a bit on the pricey side.

 Everyone knows ringing in the new year is going to involve kissing.
 Oh, and confetti.

-Mix things up a bit with these confetti balloons.
+Mix things up a bit with these confetti balloons for the classic New Year’s Eve festivities.

 Just think: countdown, smooching, then pop!
 Happy New Year!